neuralvis/elpa-mirror/melpa/elpher-readme.txt

 page containing information on key bindings and suggested starting points for your gopher exploration.

-Further instructions can be found in the Elpher info manual.
+Full instructions can be found in the Elpher info manual.

 Elpher is under active development.
 Any suggestions for improvements are welcome!